Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Fixes.md

 - **Coffee drinking sound**: Changes the consume sound of coffee from eating to drinking.
 - **Drill sound with no target**: Prevents the drill sounds from stopping when nothing is being drilled.
 (Better compatibility by not using bool Prefix.)
 - **Keep drill particles on load**: Fixes the missing drilling particles when drilling directly after loading and while the drill was already pointed at the deposit.
 (Better compatibility by not using bool Prefix.)
 - **No used Data Box light**.
-(Improved by picking the closest light instead of the first light it finds within range.)
+(Improved by directly disabling DataboxLightContainer instead of scanning the player's proximity.)
 - **No Seamoth drip particles**.
 - **No used terminal prompt**: Data terminals don't show the download prompt after downloading.
 - **No fleeing to origin**: Makes fleeing use the direction vector by adding it to the creature's current position.
 (Improved by adding configurable damage/distance ratio and ceiling, which fixes excessive fleeing distances.)